-Step in process Structures Recommended Output Authority / involved Signatory accreditation responsible for Monitoring IAC Confirmation of the non- compliance; Manager responsible for monitoring Minutes of IAC meeting Recommendation of the stipulated period to comply Guideline: No current Health and Safety certificate: 3 months Other requirements not met: 6 months Urgent matters: dependent on the risk - can be less than 3 months.
-A&C Letter to the institution outlining: Notice of intent to withdraw accreditation Nature and extent of the non-compliance The period within which the private education institution must comply.
-Senior Manager 2 Evaluationofthe steps takenbytheinstitutiontoremedythenon- Assistant Manager responsible for Monitoring Report indicating how the institution has complied / not complied with the areas needing remediation within the specified time.
-Assistant Manager & Manager responsible for monitoring compliance
+Step in process Structures Recommended Output Authority / involved Signatory accreditation responsible for Monitoring Confirmation of the non- Manager responsible for monitoring Minutes of IAC compliance; Recommendation of the stipulated period to comply Guideline: No current Health and Safety certificate: 3 months Other requirements not met: 6 months Urgent matters: dependent on the risk - can be less than 3 months. meeting A&C Letter to the institution outlining: Notice of intent to withdraw accreditation Nature and extent of the non-compliance The period within which the private education institution must comply.
+Senior Manager 2 Evaluation of the steps taken by the institution to remedy the non-compliance Assistant Manager responsible for Monitoring Report indicating how the institution has complied / not complied with the areas needing remediation within the specified time.
+Assistant Manager & Manager responsible for monitoring

-Step in process Structures involved Recommended Output Authority / Signatory 2.1 Institution has remedied the areas of IAC A&C Confirmation of the level of compliance.
+Step in process Structures Recommended Output Authority / involved Signatory 2.1 Institution has remedied the areas of IAC A&C Confirmation of the level of compliance.
 Letter to the institution affirming Minutes of IAC meeting Senior Manager non- compliance the accreditation.
 2.2.
-Areas of non- compliance have not been IAC Confirmation of the continued non-compliance; Recommendation to the ACC to proceed with the withdrawal of accreditation.
+Areas of non-compliance have not been IAC Confirmation of the continued non-compliance; Recommendation to the ACC to proceed with the withdrawal of accreditation.
 Minutes of IAC meeting remedied ACC Recommendation to withdraw accreditation as at a specified date.
 Serve final notice to the institution of administrative action to withdraw the accreditation of the institution at a specific date (end of academic year).
 Give the institution an opportunity to provide reasons in writing as to why the Council should not withdraw accreditation (30 days from date of notice).
 Minutes of ACC Chair of ACC (Tracking Form) A&C Prepare a letter communicating the ACC recommendation to the private education institution.
 Umalusi CEO